joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/politics/100000010479219/trump-canada-trade-talks.html

 **J. William Middendorf II, 81, Dies; Navy Secretary and Musical Diplomat**\
 `A G.O.P. fund-raiser, he was the Navy chief under Gerald R. Ford and held ambassadorships in the 1970s and ’80s.
-He also gained notice for his classical music compositions.`\
+He gained notice for his classical music compositions.`\
 https://nytimes.com/2025/10/24/us/politics/j-william-middendorf-ii-dead.html

 **What Is the U.S.S.
 Gerald R. Ford, and Why Is It Heading to Latin America?**\